Omega596/HMCL-PE-User-Manual/time-to-play/game-crashed/asking-for-help.md

 >
 > \***When your issue has been solved**, **please post** :heavy\_check\_mark: **as the final message in the thread**, and archive the thread
 >
-> **\*Do not beg for help** - when someone who is familiar with your ssue is available to offer assistance they will do so.
+> **\*Do not beg for help** - when someone who is familiar with your issue is available to offer assistance they will do so.
 Do not ping members for assistance without their prior consent.
 Please be patient.
 >
 > **\*Do not cross post in seeking assistance**
 >